-The most important thing to consider in taking on a personal injury loan is the interest rate.
+The most important thing to consider before you apply for a personal injury loan is the interest rate.

-Not all lenders are created equal, so here are ten tips on finding the lowest rate possible for your personal injury loan.
+Not all lenders are created equal, so here are ten tips on finding the lowest rate possible for your personal injury pre-settlement loan.

 1. Speak With Your Attorney

-If considering taking out a personal injury loan, consult with your attorney.
+If you are considering a personal injury loan, it’s important to consult with your attorney.

 If they have, they can tell you which companies to avoid and which companies to speak with first.

-On top of connecting you with the right personal injury loan firm, your attorney can review any potential loan agreement to identify anything out of the ordinary.
+On top of connecting you with the right personal injury loan firm, your lawyer can review any potential loan agreement to identify anything out of the ordinary.

 2. Always Shop Around

-When looking for an injury loan, always shop around.
-Don’t go with the first offer you receive because it’s the first offer you receive.
+When you look for an injury loan, you should always shop around.
+Do not accept the first offer you receive.

 By shopping around, you can compare fees, rates, and customer service levels.
-If you field ten loan offers and the first one is still the best, then go with them.
+If you get ten loan offers and the first one is still the best fit for you, then go with them.

 Just make sure you shop around first.

-Injury Wallet can help you find the lowest possible rate.
-We can shop around for you and connect you with lenders that can offer the best rate and loan terms for your individual circumstances.
+At Injury Wallet, our team can help you find the lowest possible rate.
+We can shop around for you and connect you with lenders that offer the best rates and loan terms for your individual circumstances.

 3. Look for a Lowest-Rate Guarantee

-If they do have such a guarantee, they may be willing to lower their rate to match or outbid the lowest rate offer you get from a different lender.
+If they do, they may be willing to lower their rate to match or outbid the offer you get from a different lender.

 4. Make Sure You Contract with a Reputable Lender

-Check reviews online of any firm you consider contracting with.
+Check the online reviews for any company you consider contracting with.

 Check to see if prospective lenders have an active membership with ALFA.
 A membership with ALFA is a good indicator of reputation in the legal funding industry.